 Through its General Plan Update, the City will work with an economic consultant to analyze the viability of different funding and financing mechanisms and will present the information to the City Council for consideration and direction.
 The results of this analysis will be included in the General Plan Update Economic Development Element and included as a program associated with implementation of the General Plan.

-Program Objectives: Evaluate Alternative Funding and Financing Mechanisms within funding and financing mechanisms.
+Program Objectives: Identify and pursue alternative funding and financing mechanisms.